Southampton 1-3 West Ham United

 But Andy Carroll equalised when he finished after a fine pass from Pedro Obiang, who then put the Hammers ahead with a 30-yard low effort.

-West Ham grabbed a third as Mark Noble's free-kick deflected in off Saints midfielder Steve Davis.
+West Ham grabbed a third as Mark Noble's free-kick deflected in off Saints midfielder Steven Davis.

 - Relive West Ham's win over Southampton as it happened